 If Gene looks familiar, it’s probably because you’ve seen him at all of the Habitat house builds, or helping out with the courtyard cleanups, or volunteering with mission outreach, on the Session, and, most recently, on our Pastor nominating committee.

 I am so thankful that Gene wears so many different hats, aren’t you?
 Be sure to ask him about one more...his Indiana Jones hat!

 “Silence encourages the tormentor, never the tormented.”

 San Pedro is joining with believers around our city to raise awareness about the silent suffering of children through child abuse.
 While the subject is awkward and difficult to discuss, we nevertheless respond to Christ’s call to pray for “the least of these” among us.

 Cardboard Kids are two-foot-tall cardboard figures that represent the thousands of children who are abused and neglected at the hands of adults in our community each year.
 The movement began with 5,800 cardboard cut-outs in 2014 to over 120,000 pieces that are displayed throughout our community schools, businesses, organizations, homes, and community locations.

-We will begin distribution in April, they will be decorated and placed all over San Pedro PC on “Reveal Day,” Sunday, April 25, 2021.
 Our participation raises awareness of the problem of child abuse and invites God’s hope through our prayers to those who suffer.
 Let us all be a champion for those who have spoken up as well as for those who need a voice.